 In 1970, Bill Jones, a former camper and summer staff member at Camp Lincoln, joined the full-time team and soon took over directorship of Camp Lake Hubert.
-Together, Bill Jones and Sam Cote continued to expand, enhance, and improve the Camp Lake Hubert operation, providing each camper the opportunity to grow and become a better version of herself each summer.
+Together, Bill Jones and Sam Cote, Brownie’s son, continued to expand, enhance, and improve the Camp Lake Hubert operation.
 Thanks to the legacy of strong leadership and program throughout the decades, Camp Lake Hubert is now ranked as one of the premier all-girls camps.

 Now after having more than 100 years camping excellence as a part of the Camp Lincoln and Camp Lake Hubert organization, and with tens of thousands of alumni, we continue to provide an enriching and empowering experience for girls all over the world.
 We look forward to continuing the tradition of camping excellence for another incredible 100 years and beyond!